 If you are experiencing sensitive teeth, then the Edmonton dentists at Azarko Dental Group are here to help.
 We'll get down to the bottom of what is causing your tooth sensitivity, provide you with symptoms relief, and come up with an effective treatment plan.

 Don't let sensitive teeth continue to cause you pain and discomfort any longer.
-Contact an Azarko Dental Group Edmonton dental clinic today.
+Contact the Azarko Dental Group Edmonton dental clinic today.

 14938 Stony Plain Rd.